Discoid lateral meniscus

 What causes discoid lateral meniscus?

 The exact cause of discoid lateral meniscus is not well understood, but it is believed to be congenital (present at birth).
-It might not present symptoms until later in life, especially after an injury or during physical activities.
+It might not present symptoms until later in life, especially after an injury or during physical activities or during the growth phase of adolescence.

 How do you diagnose discoid lateral meniscus?

-Diagnosis involves a combination of medial history of symptoms suffered including pain, clunking looting giving way and physical examination.
+Diagnosis involves a combination of history of symptoms suffered including pain, clunking, giving way, and physical examination.

 What is the best treatment for discoid lateral meniscus?